Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Experimental Setup

 \paragraph{Individual Score} In order to assess the reliability of Individual Scores, we utilize the Spearman \cite{zar2005spearman} and Pearson \cite{mukaka2012guide} correlation coefficients.
 As SummEval and OpenMEVA provide an equivalent number of model-generated results for each input, we present the sample-level correlations for these datasets.
 Whereas, for Twitter (Extend) and the dialog-level FED datasets, we report the dataset-level correlations instead.

 \paragraph{Pairwise Comparison}

 To avoid an excessive volume of requests when testing all permutations of pairwise comparisons in each dataset using ChatGPT, we have opted to randomly sample 200 pairs from each dataset as an approximation.
-To estimate the reliability of metrics for pairwise comparison, Kendall's Tau-b \cite{10.2307/2332303} is employed:
+To estimate the reliability of metrics for pairwise comparison, Kendall's Tau-b \cite{10.2307/2332303} is employed to evaluate the correlation between two measured variables.
+A detailed explanation of Kendall's Tau-b is shown in Appendix \ref{app:kendall}.

-where P is the number of concordant pairs, Q is the number of discordant pairs, T is the number of ties only in human judgments, and U is the number of ties only in the given metric.